Determining the Proton's Gluonic Gravitational Form Factors: Methods

 \subsection{Systematic Uncertainties}

 The systematic uncertainties on our two-dimensional cross section consist of two parts: an overall 4\% scale uncertainty and an additional point-to-point uncertainty.
-The point-to-point uncertainties are in all cases significantly smaller than the statistical uncertainties.
-Finally, we investigated bin-to-bin correlations due to the unfolding procedure, and found the effect to be negligible.
+The point-to-point uncertainties are in all cases substantially smaller than the statistical uncertainties.
+Finally, we investigated bin-to-bin correlations due to the unfolding procedure and found the effect to be negligible.
+We evaluated our total uncertainty by adding quadratically the statistical and systematic errors and used it in all of our fitting procedures.

-The scale uncertainty is mainly driven by the 3\% uncertainty on the F1F2-21 DIS model we used to calibrate our detector acceptance.
-Other major contributions to the scale uncertainty are due the correction for residual rate dependence (1.2\%), to the luminosity measurement (1\%), residual correction to the SHMS acceptance based on the vertex position (1\%), target window subtraction (1\%), subtraction of electroproduction events (1\%), radiator thickness (1\%), detector life time correction (0.45\%), tracking efficiency correction (0.44\%), target boiling correction (0.44\%).
+The scale uncertainty is mainly driven by the 3\% uncertainty on the F1F2-21 deep inelastic scattering model we used to calibrate our detector acceptance.
+Other major contributions to the scale uncertainty are due the correction for residual rate dependence (1.2\%), to the luminosity measurement (1\%), residual correction to the SHMS acceptance based on the vertex position (1\%), target window subtraction (1\%), subtraction of electroproduction events determined by performing measurements without the Cu radiator (1\%), radiator thickness (1\%), detector livetime correction (0.45\%), tracking efficiency correction (0.44\%), target boiling correction (0.44\%).
 The systematic uncertainty due to particle identification inefficiencies was also considered and found to be negligible.